 Suggest changing the visitation schedule so the other parent can make it and spend time with the children.
 “Of course, consistency is important, but some flexibility on your part can increase an ex’s ability to come through”, says David Knox, Ph.D., author of The Divorced Dad’s Survival Book: How to Stay Connected with Your Kids.
 If you can’t come to the solution by yourself, contact the local family lawyers for advice on the matter.
 Sometimes there are better legal remedies than people can think of.

 5. Include other caring adults

 Extended family members and friends can help you.
 Invite reliable and caring adults to participate in the children’s life.
-Being surrounded with so many people who love them will show them they’re loved and taken care of.
+Being surrounded by so many people who love them will show them they’re loved and taken care of.
 But make sure that they don’t speak ill of your ex or judge how the children feel about the divorce or their other parent.
-Never fight with your ex, family members or friends in front of your children regarding the divorce and marriage.
+Never fight with your ex, family members, or friends in front of your children regarding divorce and marriage.

-Children’s minds are delicate and more easily absorb negative situations interpreting them as their fault.
-That’s why they must be put in a protective bubble until they’re mature enough to understand what a divorce is.
-As well as to accept the situation as it is, without placing blame and forming angry feelings towards either of the parents.
+Children’s minds are delicate and more readily absorb negative situations interpreting them as their fault.
+That’s why they must be put in a protective bubble until they’re mature enough to understand what a divorce is as well as to accept the situation as it is, without placing blame and forming angry feelings towards either of the parents.

 How to Ease the Pain of Separation for Your Family